MicrosoftDocs/windows-itpro-docs/windows/client-management/on-premise-authentication-device-enrollment.md

 > [!NOTE]
 > The administrator of the discovery service must create a host with the address enterpriseenrollment.*domain\_name*.com.

-The device’s automatic discovery flow uses the domain name of the email address that was submitted to the Workplace settings screen during sign in.
-The automatic discovery system constructs a URI that uses this hostname by appending the subdomain “enterpriseenrollment” to the domain of the email address, and by appending the path “/EnrollmentServer/Discovery.svc”.
-For example, if the email address is “sample@contoso.com”, the resulting URI for first Get request would be: http:<span></span>//enterpriseenrollment.contoso.com/EnrollmentServer/Discovery.svc
+The device's automatic discovery flow uses the domain name of the email address that was submitted to the Workplace settings screen during sign in.
+The automatic discovery system constructs a URI that uses this hostname by appending the subdomain "enterpriseenrollment" to the domain of the email address, and by appending the path "/EnrollmentServer/Discovery.svc".
+For example, if the email address is "sample@contoso.com", the resulting URI for first Get request would be: http:<span></span>//enterpriseenrollment.contoso.com/EnrollmentServer/Discovery.svc

 The first request is a standard HTTP GET request.